kfrlib/kfr/docs/docs/expressions.md

 ```

 !!! note
-    when an expression is assigned to a `univector` variable, expression is evaluated in `process` function and values are being written to the target storage.
+    When an expression is assigned to a `univector` variable, expression is evaluated in `process` function and values are being written to the target storage.

 Same applies to calling KFR functions on univectors, this doesn't calculate values immediately.
 Instead, new expression will be created.